Satyarshi/WEB-D-PRACTICE-PROJECT/README.md

 # WEB-D-PACTICE-PROJECT
 HI!
-This is just me practicing some web-development and everyday learning new about it.
+This is just me practicing some web-development and everyday learning something new about it.